 1. Watch out for sound-alikes.

-To create BloomThink, the name of his social media firm, Billy Cripe grabbed blank sheets of paper and had family members write down interesting words.
+To create BloomThink, the name of his social-media firm, Billy Cripe grabbed blank sheets of paper and had family members write down interesting words.
 Eventually, his daughter put "bloom" and "think" together.
-Everyone at the table new it was the right name.
-"Start-ups should take some time saying the words out loud because they're going to be saying it a lot: on the phone, in face-to-face meetings, in presentations.
+Everyone at the table knew it was the right name.
+"Startups should take some time saying the words out loud because they're going to be saying it a lot: on the phone, in face-to-face meetings, in presentations.
 You want your words to easily translate to the keyboard for accuracy and ease," he says.

 3. Let your name tell a story.

 Pertew says it is not always necessary for your company name to tell a story.
 Yet, it can help with branding and generate buzz.
 One example: the eyewear company Warby Parker is named after two characters from a long-lost Jack Kerouac journal.
 Pertew's company name is also a conversation starter: Wakefield is named after a character in a Tom Swift novel series from the 1900s that was inventive and prescient.

 4. Make it personal.